transposit-connectors/mc-transposit-eng/runbooks/frontend_only_proxy.md

 ## Pre-reqs
 The goal of this setup is so that you don't need to have a full development setup on your laptop to build and run the frontend.
 However, you will need to do a subset of the [Getting Started](https://transposit.atlassian.net/wiki/spaces/DEV/pages/15400961/Getting+Started) wiki.

+You need to have a copy of our [source repo](https://github.com/transposit/transposit).

 Packages from brew:
 - jq
 - yarn